-Legendary football coach Vince Lombardi had a habit every season; even if his players had been on the team for years, where he would get his players together, hold up a football, and say, “Gentlemen, this is a football.”
+Legendary football coach Vince Lombardi had a habit every season, even if his players had been on the team for years, he would get them together, hold up a football, and say, “Gentlemen, this is a football.”

 When we have the fundamentals in place, then we have a solid foundation for playing a strong game.
 That is what the 10 Commandments are for us.
 They are foundational for who we are and how we are to behave.

 People get weird when we talk about laws and commandments, though.
 We don’t want to be told what to do.
 And sometimes laws can be funny things.
 There are some stupid laws on the books.
 These are some I found:

 - It is illegal to impersonate a person of the clergy.

 - It is prohibited to sell peanuts in the county after sundown on Wednesdays.

 - No member of the clergy is allowed to tell jokes or humorous stories from the pulpit during religious services.

 - It is forbidden to fish while sitting on a giraffe’s neck.